 Third Grade: Third graders explore the city of San Francisco in depth, with an emphasis on considering why and how people preserve things that are significant over time.
-They explore the notion of common spaces and the responsibilities we all have to create and preserve healthy commons.
+They begin their year with a study of the Ohlone people, learning about the first people to inhabit the land.
+They then learn about landmarks, as well as the notion of common spaces and the responsibilities we all have to create and preserve healthy commons.
 Their study takes them to natural spaces, historical landmarks and the varied neighborhoods of San Francisco.
 Reading, writing, research and design skills are woven into the unit, while guest speakers and field trips make the study come alive for students.
-A culminating urban planning project synthesizes content and skills by using design thinking protocols and a collaborative tinkering challenge.
+An urban planning project focused on earthquakes synthesizes content and skills by using design thinking protocols and a collaborative tinkering challenge.
+Their year culminates in a return to the study of landmarks and the creation of their own landmark.